MrLoh/thesis-davidson/manuscript.md

 [^intelligence]: The term 'intelligence' is adopted here purely in reference to Artificial Intelligence.
 Turing mostly uses the term 'thinking' and Davidson [-@Davidson:1995ct] mostly uses the term 'rationality' to refer to the concept that this thesis is concerned with.
-I will introduce and explicate the term intellectual competence for this concept in \autoref{linguistic-competence}.
+I will introduce and explicate the term intellectual competence for this concept in \autoref{theory}.

-## Relevance of the Test and the Turing Principle {#relevance}
+## Relevance of the Test and the Turing Principle {#test-relevance}